Improving Sales Results | How to Improve Sales Using Sales Performance Management

 And variations of the above based on sales rep, sales region and product/service line, depending on how granular you need to get.

-And all easily feeding factual conversations around growth, targets and stretch targets, and stability, predictability, scale, and general organisational health.
+These sort of sales performance markers are time served, good indicators of growth and progress.
+Plus, they’re all easy to measure, feeding factual conversations around growth, targets, stretch targets, and stability, predictability, scale, and general organisational health.

-You might even have people makers – turnover, head count, engagement scores, commission claims (!), days sick…again, all good indicators of the general health, vitality and validity of the function – if you’re looking at this area specifically then check out 50 Areas of Improvement for Sales Reps
+You might even have people makers.
+Perhaps using turnover, head count, engagement scores, commission claims (!), days sick… Again, all good indicators of the general health, vitality and validity of the function – if you’re looking at this area specifically then check out 50 Areas of Improvement for Sales Reps

 Sales performance should NOT be measured after the game has stopped playing.

-This is where most under-performing sales functions get it so wrong – they forget they can change the outcomes if the measure the right things at the right times.
+This is where most under-performing sales functions get it so wrong.
+They forget they can change the outcomes if they measure the right things at the right times.

 Proactive sales performance focuses on looking at the leading critical success factors with the sales function.